IBM-Cloud/docplexcloud-helloworld-nodejs/README.md

-# Decision Optimization NodeJS Sample
+# Decision Optimization for Bluemix Getting Started Sample
 ## Introduction

 IBM Decision Optimization for Bluemix (DOcplexcloud) allows  to solve optimization problems on the cloud.